slerman12/Help-me/7-Ongoing.md

 ## My imagined dialogue:

-[No reply from the University of Rochester Alderman]

-“What, you don’t want to be called out by name, Hitler?”
-I shout.

-“Of course these actions were wrong, but they weren’t so bad,” says the Alderman.

-“You’re literally a vile Nazi and I hope you get hit by a shortbus you donkey fellating raccoon,” I shout.
+## My imagined dialogue:

-“Well that’s just not very nice.
-I’m a good man.
-Why should I be charged with these ungodly accusations?” asks the Alderman.
+“Why should I be charged with these ungodly accusations?” asks the Alderman.

 “Because you are the representative of the policy behind them.”